-- 7.2.1 Final exams in Bachelor's degree courses will be held on two dates: the regular date (mo'ed aleph) and an additional date (mo'ed bet) that is designed to resolve any constraints due to personal or academic reasons (such as proximity of exam dates) that prevent students from taking the exam on the regular date.
+- 7.2.1 Final exams in Bachelor's degree courses will be held on two dates: the regular date (mo'ed aleph) and an additional date (mo'ed bet) that is designed to resolve any constraints due to personal or academic reasons (such as proximity of exam dates).
+Students may take exams on both dates, regardless of their achievement in the previous exam.
 Master's degree exams will be held only on the regular date. - 7.2.2 Exams will take place at times that will not disrupt the normal process of study.
-Thus, final exams cannot be held while studies are ongoing and all course grades must be posted before the beginning of the following academic year. - 7.2.3 The regular exams for first-semester courses are held during the break between semesters (4 weeks), and those for second-semester courses during the first four weeks of the summer vacation. - 7.2.4 The additional exams for first-semester courses are held during the exam period of two weeks during the Pesach vacation (to come into effect in 2014).
+In special cases, first-semester additional date exams may be taken until the end of the time allowed for changes in the second semester.
+All course grades will be posted before the beginning of the following academic year. - 7.2.3/4 The regular and additional exams are held close to the end of the course.
+The regular and additional exams for a course that ended in the first semester are held during the semester vacation (lasting for 6-7 weeks), and for a course that ended in the second semester, during the first four weeks of the summer vacation.
+The additional exam for a course that ended in the second semester is held during the exam period of up to three weeks from the end of the regular summer exams period. - 7.2.4 The additional exams for first-semester courses are held during the exam period of two weeks during the Pesach vacation (to come into effect in 2014).
 The additional exams for second-semester courses are held during a two-week period commencing one week after the end of the regular summer exams period. - 7.2.5 All make-up exams will take place during the summer, so there will be no overlap with the other exam dates, and all the grades will be entered before the commencement of the following academic year. - 7.2.6 As a rule, students will take all the exams of the courses to which they are registered during the regular exam period (mo'ed aleph).
 A student who did not take the regular exam will not be considered for a make-up exam in accordance with sections 7.4.1 (c) and (f). - 7.2.7 All students are eligible to take an additional exam (mo'ed bet) as long as they register at least 3 working days in advance, according to the procedures of the faculty.
 If the regular exam grade was posted later and no less than two working days before the additional exam, students can register or cancel their registration through the secretariat.
 If a student takes a course exam for the second time, the grade on that exam will be the determining one.
 Subject to the procedures of the faculty, students who register for an additional exam, and do not cancel their registration up to 3 working days in advance, will be deemed to have taken the exam and handed in a blank form.